Fired Northwestern football coach Pat Fitzgerald is suing school for $130M for wrongful termination

 CHICAGO (AP) — Former Northwestern University football coach Pat Fitzgerald is suing the school for $130 million, saying his alma mater wrongfully fired him in the wake of a hazing and abuse scandal that has engulfed the athletic department.

-The announcement by Chicago-based attorneys Dan K. Webb and Matthew R. Carter on Thursday comes nearly three months after Fitzgerald was suspended and then fired after 17 years.
+The announcement by Chicago-based attorney Dan K. Webb on Thursday comes nearly three months after Fitzgerald was suspended and then fired after 17 years as head coach of the Wildcats.

+The suit was filed in Cook County Circuit Court against the university and its President Michael Schill, he said.
+A hearing is scheduled for Dec.
+7.

-“If there was ever a coach at Northwestern University who should have not been terminated, it’s Coach Fitzgerald," Webb said.
+“If there was ever — if there was ever — an athletic coach at Northwestern University that should not have been terminated, it’s Coach Fitzgerald," Webb said.
+“The fact that he was terminated based on no rational reasons or facts whatsoever, the fact that they've gone out and destroyed his reputation as one of the best football coaches in America based on no legitimate reason or evidence is disgraceful, is despicable conduct on behalf of Northwestern.”

-The 48-year-old Fitzgerald was suspended for two weeks on July 7 following an investigation by attorney Maggie Hickey of law firm ArentFox Schiff.
+The 48-year-old Fitzgerald was fired July 10, three days after the school announced a two-week suspension without pay following an investigation by attorney Maggie Hickey of law firm ArentFox Schiff.
 That probe did not find “sufficient” evidence that the coaching staff knew about ongoing hazing, but concluded there were “significant opportunities” to find out about it.

+Webb called that “a ridiculous allegation," adding that “no coach in America” did as much to prevent hazing and to make sure he would have a way to find out if it did happen.
+Webb said the whistleblower in the investigation had a grudge against Fitzgerald, who found out from a teammate during a leadership council meeting that the player planned to report false allegations of hazing.

+The lawsuit states that Fitzgerald met with athletic director Derrick Gragg and Northwestern general counsel Stephanie Graham on July 3.
+It says Gragg told Fitzgerald that Schill wanted him to “take a hit” for the findings in Hickey's report.

+The lawsuit also says Northwestern violated an oral contract agreed to on July 6 that Fitzgerald would not face further penalties if he accepted the suspension and issued a statement supporting the program.

-Three days later, following the publication in the Daily Northwestern student newspaper of stories alleging both hazing and racism in the football program, the school changed its stance and fired Fitzgerald.
-President Schill said at the time the hazing was “widespread” and not a secret within the program.
+On July 8, the Daily Northwestern student newspaper published a story alleging both hazing and racism in the football program.
+The school changed its stance and fired Fitzgerald.
+Schill said at the time the hazing was “widespread” and not a secret within the program.

 “As head coach of the football program for 17 years, Patrick Fitzgerald was responsible for the conduct of the program.
 He had the responsibility to know that hazing was occurring and to stop it.
 He failed to do so,” said a statement from Northwestern University released Thursday.